fcamuz/house-price-prediction/README.md

     * "what are some of the things that could cause the results to be wrong?"

 Think of the first phase of the review (~30 mins) as a technical boss reviewing your work and asking questions about it before green-lighting you to present to the business team.
 You should practice using the appropriate technical vocabulary to explain yourself.
 Don't be surprised if the instructor jumps around or sometimes cuts you off - there is a lot of ground to cover, so that may happen.

-#### 2. Deliver your PDF presentation to a non-technical stakeholder.
-In this phase of the review (~10 mins) your instructor will play the part of a non-technical stakeholder that you are presenting your findings to.
-The presentation should not exceed 5 minutes, giving the "stakeholder" 5 minutes to ask questions.

-In the first half of the presentation (2-3 mins), you should summarize your methodology in a way that will be comprehensible to someone with no background in data science and that will increase their confidence in you and your findings.
-In the second half (the remaining 2-3 mins) you should summarize your findings and be ready to answer a couple of non-technical questions from the audience.
-The questions might relate to technical topics (sampling bias, confidence, etc) but will be asked in a non-technical way and need to be answered in a way that does not assume a background in statistics or machine learning.
-You can assume a smart, business stakeholder, with a non-quantitative college degree.

 If any requirements are missing or if significant gaps in understanding are uncovered, be prepared to do one or all of the following:
 * Perform additional data cleanup, visualization, feature selection, modeling and/or model validation